rvi/craftar-example-ios/README.md

 It also depends on RestKit v0.20.3 and its dependencies.

-There are also some flags which need to be added to your project in order to link the application properly due to some [know issues](https://developer.apple.com/library/mac/qa/qa1490/_index.html) with xCode related to the use of categories in static libraries:
+Also, you will need to add some flags to your project in order to link the application properly due to [know issues](https://developer.apple.com/library/mac/qa/qa1490/_index.html) with xCode related to the use of categories in static libraries:

 ```
 -Objc -all_load